Phamiliarize/falcon-jwt-guard/README.md

+# this repo is no longer maintained
+Please fork if you wish to use this- but this unmaintained.
+It's paramount to not use unmaintained code in security contexts ;)

 # falcon-jwt-guard

 `falcon-jwt-guard` is a package that implements authentication for [Falcon](https://github.com/falconry/falcon) resources down to the **HTTP request method**.
 It is light weight and offers a very simple API to create JWT tokens and check them on request.